McAfee CTO offers 6 cybersecurity warnings ahead of election

 The next one we talk about is related to disinformation.
 We saw, about a week ago, the FBI reported that there are intimidation campaigns, where nation-states, per the FBI’s attribution, are intimidating voters, attempting to either change the way a voter votes or discredit the election process.

 We’ve also seen that the websites that are hosting information about the election, run by local and state governments, are often lacking some of the most basic cyber-hygiene capabilities that we’d expect.
-For example, we ran a report that showed the vast majority of local election websites are not using .gov domain addresses, which means that it’s very difficult to tell whether you’re going to a legitimate local election site, or you’re going to a fake site.
-A fake site could do very simple things to suppress votes, such as changing the time the polls are open, changing the polling locations, changing information on eligibility requirements for voting, of changing information on the candidates.
+For example, we ran a report that showed the vast majority of local election websites are not using .gov domain addresses, which means that it’s very difficult to tell whether you’re going to a legitimate local election site or you’re going to a fake site.
+A fake site could do very simple things to suppress votes, such as changing the time the polls are open, changing the polling locations, changing information on eligibility requirements for voting, or changing information on the candidates.
 There’s no way to tell, if you’re a typical voter, whether votededden.com or vote-dedden.com is the “correct” site, one giving fake information and the other giving real information.

-The other hygiene element we saw severely lacking, about half the sites are not using HTTPS.
+The other hygiene element we saw severely lacking: About half the sites are not using HTTPS.
 HTTPS both encrypts data, so that if there’s personal information going from a voter to the site, or if the data is coming back from the site is something important, HTTPS can ensure that there’s an integrity to the data, that the data is not tampered with.
 There’s a number of attacks where you can impersonate a site and change the information with some of these integrity attacks.
 That’s much easier if a site is not using HTTPS.

-VentureBeat: That sounds like a tough one to get around, especially if you’re just google searching for things.
+VentureBeat: That sounds like a tough one to get around, especially if you’re just Google-searching for things.

 Grobman: It’s the exact point.
-Instead of googling, we recommend voters start from a trusted Secretary of State’s website.
+Instead of Googling, we recommend voters start from a trusted Secretary of State’s website.
 There’s typically going to be a list of all the local websites from the Secretary of State’s website.
 If you’re a resident of Texas, start at the Texas Secretary of State and find your county.
 There will be a link from the Secretary of State’s website to your county.
 That’s the link you should follow.

 Voters also need to be very skeptical of email.
 Election boards are not typically going to email you with logistics information on where, when, and how to vote.
 If you get an email that says, “Reminder, tomorrow is election day.
 This year, due to COVID-19 we’ve moved the polling location 55 miles away,” stop before you drive 55 miles out into the country to vote.
 It’s likely a fake email.
 Those are the types of things voters need to be aware of as we get closer to November 3.

 The fifth one is, we’ve talked a lot in the past about denial of service attacks, attacks on things like critical infrastructure.
 We need, as a nation, to be ready for a critical infrastructure attack that could target specific areas of the country in order to tilt the vote.
-A critical infrastructure attack in a rural area to suppress Republican votes, a critical infrastructure attack in urban areas to suppress Democratic votes–in a close election in a state that is going to be very close from a voting perspective, and given the fact that the Electoral College gives all electoral votes for a state — except for Maine to Nebraska — as winner take all, disrupting portions of a state and giving voters a reason to stay home because they need to wait for the heat to come back on, or creating traffic jams due to lights going out, those are types of things we need to be aware of.
+A critical infrastructure attack in a rural area to suppress Republican votes, a critical infrastructure attack in urban areas to suppress Democratic votes — in a close election in a state that is going to be very close from a voting perspective, and given the fact that the Electoral College gives all electoral votes for a state — except for Maine and Nebraska — as winner take all, disrupting portions of a state and giving voters a reason to stay home because they need to wait for the heat to come back on, or creating traffic jams due to lights going out, those are types of things we need to be aware of.

 The good news is, federal agencies like DHS are very much on alert looking for these types of attacks.
 We will hopefully be able to respond very quickly if anything like this does occur.
 But really, all federal, state, and local authorities need to be on their A game for the next week.